 Cost and usage : Free – Mac and PC.

 Gimp is an open source program, available at the GIMP website.

 It has a large range of photo editing options.
 It’s good if you only have occasional photo editing needs because it’s free.

-You can play around with what it does and see if it meets your needs.
+You can play around with what it does to see if it meets your needs.
 You then only go with one of the paid options if you need more advanced features.

 Its user interface is quite complex.
-Plus it doesn’t do too much beyond photography editing.
+Plus, it doesn’t do much beyond photo-editing.
 Creating and adding shapes is fiddly, for example.

 Because it has less features than Photoshop, it takes up less memory space on your computer.
 Do note however, GIMP is mainly for online photo editing.
-It struggles with colour options outside the standard RGB screen system, like CMYK for printing for example.
+It struggles with colour systems outside the standard RGB screen system, like CMYK for printing, for example.

 Cost and usage : Free – PC, iPhone, Android.

 Snapseed is an app-based platform which offers a wide range of photo editing features.